secretstartups/handbook/sites/handbook/source/handbook/marketing/strategy-performance/index.html.md

 **Slack channels**

-We have not yet set up our own slack channel, but can be reached via the general [#marketing](https://about.gitlab.com/handbook/marketing/) channel or via [#mktgops](https://gitlab.slack.com/archives/mktgops).
+We can be reached via our own #mktg-strat-perf channel, although we also monitor the general [#marketing](https://about.gitlab.com/handbook/marketing/) channel and [#mktgops](https://gitlab.slack.com/archives/mktgops).
 We attempt to [avoid direct messages](https://about.gitlab.com/handbook/communication/#avoid-direct-messages) where possible as it discourages collaboration.

 ## <i class="far fa-life-ring" id="biz-tech-icons"></i> How to Get Help